You Yangs and Serendip Sanctuary upgrades

 In 2022, a master plan for the precinct was released that sets a vision for this unique environment and key regional tourism destination.
 The plan aims to protect and enhance the natural and cultural assets that have already established the precinct, while also identifying new facilities, infrastructure and unique experiences that can be offered.

-With an $11 million investment provided by the Victorian Government, and $45,000 provided through a sponsorship with CDC Victoria, CMV Truck & Bus and Volvo Buses, we are now delivering on initiatives in the master plan.
+With an $11 million investment provided by the Victorian Government, and $45,000 provided through a sponsorship with CDC Victoria, CMV Truck & Bus and Volvo Buses Australia, we are now delivering on initiatives in the master plan.

 Early works: Serendip Sensory Garden

-A new sensory garden is being created at Serendip Sanctuary, as part of early works to deliver initiatives identified in the 2022 You Yangs Precinct Master Plan.
+The works at Serendip are one of the initiatives identified in the 2022 You Yangs Precinct Master Plan.

 Works on the garden are almost complete.
-The final works and plantings are expected to be completed in spring 2025 with the garden to open to school groups and the public shortly after.
+The garden will open to school groups and the public when the plants have had time to grow and established in the garden.

 The garden design also features artwork and interpretation from Wadawurrung artist Jenna Oldaker.